[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 - ROOFTOP OR BUILDING-MOUNTED SOLAR SYSTEM

-- A solar system in which solar panels are mounted on top of the structure of a roof either as a flush-mounted system or as modules fixed to frames which can be tilted toward the south at an optimal angle.
+- A solar system in which solar panels are mounted on top of the structure of a roof, either as a flush-mounted system or as modules fixed to frames which can be tilted toward the sun at an optimal angle.

 - The required minimum distance from a front lot line, side lot line or rear lot line of a parcel where solar energy equipment or a system is installed.

 - SMALL-SCALE SOLAR

 - Refers to photovoltaic systems of 100 square feet of surface area or less that produce up to 10 kilowatts (kW) per hour of energy or solar thermal systems which serve only the building to which they are attached and do not provide energy, heat or hot water for any other buildings.

 - Space open to the sun and clear of overhangs or shade, including the orientation of the streets and lots to the sun so as to permit the use of active and/or passive solar energy systems on individual properties.